Prag8855/aab/content/guides/losing-your-job.md

 Your job has a notice period (*[[Kündigungsfrist]]*).
 It's written in your work contract.
 If you quit, you must work until the end of your notice period.
 The notice period starts when your employer gets your [resignation letter](/glossary/Kündigungsschreiben).

-Your notice period can be very long: 3 months is normal for some jobs.[^9] To leave sooner, negotiate a shorter notice period with your employer.[^40]
+Your notice period can be very long: 3 months is normal for some jobs.[^9] Some jobs have a 6-month notice period.
+To leave sooner, negotiate a shorter notice period with your employer.[^40]

 **[How the notice period works ➞](/guides/job-notice-period)**